 Boxes that vanish, electrics that turn cases into power sources for iPads and shape changing materials are just some of the ways packaging is predicted to reinvent itself as soon as the next decade.

-Moulded fibre innovator COLOURFORM is already making waves in the packaging industry by offering luxury brands an alternative to plastic that is renewable, recyclable and biodegradable, and available in any customised shape, colour and texture.
+Moulded fibre innovator COLOURFORM is already making waves in the packaging industry by offering luxury brands an alternative to plastic that is renewable, recyclable and available in any customised shape, colour and texture.

 So, where can brands go from here?